Attention: Attacks on Chrome users

 Researchers warn that Chróme still does not filter the file as malicious software like Windows Defender.

-The security company ran the malicious software to VirusTotal, and currently only nine of 59 anti-virus scanners present in its database s detected the file as malicious.
+The security company ran the malicious software to VirusTotal, and currently only nine of 59 anti-virus scanners found in the service database identified the file as malicious.

 Your email address is not published.
 Required fields are mentioned with *